dunn0052/DiscordBots/README.md

 and your bot should call SAMPLE_FUNC from SAMPLE.py with the args_from_discord argument

-While it's running you can modify SAMPLE.py and reload it by simply calling !load again
+While it's running you can modify SAMPLE.py and reload it by simply calling !load again (you can uncomment my example and pretend you wrote it)

 !load SAMPLE